 Pre-Design & Schematic Drawings

 In the Pre-Design phase, we begin to gather information.
-This is where we listen to our cleints’ vision, needs, and desire to explore all potentials of the project.
+This is where we listen to our Clients’ vision, needs, and desires to explore all potentials of the project.

 Some common Pre-Design activities include:

 - Site visits

 - Programming: Making lists of spaces, sizes, qualities, wants and needs

 Think of Pre-Design as laying the foundation of the entire design process.
 It’s where we set the starting point so we can get creative.

 Schematic Design is where we create a variety of approaches and options.
 We do a lot of brainstorming and work through many iterations en-route to our recommended final design solutions.
 The Schematic Drawing phase where we work with our clients to set the look, the feel, and the layout of the project.

 During this phase, we do not get caught up with to many details, but to look at the overall structure and organization of spaces.
 We’re after a unique style and design intent, gathered from communication the Client.
 We use a variety of media and design tools to experiment with different design ideas.
 2D computer modeling to sharing ideas, and to help us see how a design idea looks and functions.